Functional Collection Programming with Semi-Ring Dictionaries: Expressiveness for Linear Algebra

 \subsection{Matrices}

 Matrices are considered as dictionaries mapping the row and column indices to the element value.
 This means that matrices with elements of type !S! are \lang expressions with the type !{ <row: int, col: int> -> S }!.
+Figure~\ref{fig:la_ndql} shows the translation of vector and matrix operations to \lang.
+We give a detailed explanation of these operators in the supplementary material.